Skip to main navigation Skip to main content

 The safety and support network

 The Circles of Safety and Support Tool is designed to help families identify people who could be included in their safety and support network.
+(Refer to the practice guide Safety and support networks and high intensity responses.)

 This tool also helps practitioners to engage with and have conversations with family members about why a safety and support network is necessary, about the harms and worries, and about the role a network can play in keeping the child safe.